-The Table in LMC 18.09 identifies the allowed land uses in the CB District.
+The Table in LMC 18.09.010 identifies the allowed land uses in the CB District.
+Multi-Family dwelling units are permitted in principal buildings as a secondary use provided that commercial uses shall occupy the first and/or street level of the building.